The Ten Lost Tribes of Israel

 11, And the children of Judah and the children of Israel shall be gathered together, and they shall appoint themselves one head, and shall go up from the land: for great shall be the day of Jezreel.

-What does Ezekiel say about the northern kingdom?
+Ezekiel and the northern kingdom?

 Ezekiel chapter 37: 11, 16, 17, 21, 22, 26.